 We are also asking governments to make new commitments to the Generation Equality Forum Action Coalitions on women’s economic justice and rights to set a gender-inclusive COVID-19 recovery in motion.

-Global Citizens can take action to support women and girls here.
+Global Citizens can take action to support women and girls and #ActForEqual here.